 They painted the deflector dish gold which made it really stand out and they made a somewhat decent attempt to make it look more like the real thing.

-Eaglemoss = $25
+Eaglemoss = $23

-Hallmark = $31
+Hallmark = $28

 Hot Wheels = $45

-Johnny Lightning = $28
+Johnny Lightning = $17

 Up until I got the Hot Wheels model of the NX, Eaglemoss was by far the clear winner when suggesting a model for someone, HOWEVER, when the Hot wheels ship came in the mail, I just went "WOW!".
 I compare the Eaglemoss and Hot Wheels ships side by side and they each have thier own little subtle differences that make them a great model.

 This is one of those tough decisions for me to make when it comes to which one is the best bang for the buck.
 I will have to concede though that if you are looking for great details at the best price, Eaglemoss wins out, hands down, no argument there.
-If you are looking for a crisper looking ship with more accurate hull plating and deflector dish, then spend the money on the rarer Hot Wheels ship.
+If you are looking for a crisper looking ship with more accurate hull plating and deflector dish, then spend the extra money on the rarer Hot Wheels ship.
 And if you want a fancy desk display, buy the Hallmark one.

 Every once in a while, I'll have a little extra stuff to share with you that sort of fits in with my comparison articles.
 This time round, I'd like to share my NX Variants that I've either collected or built on my own.

 As always, I hope you found this article useful and informative.
-Please feel free to leave any comments, questions or suggestions below.
+If you have any questions, comments or suggestions, please feel free to comment below.

-So for now, "Live Long And Prosper!"
+So for now, "Live long and prosper!!!"